 - Students who come to a dance under the influence of drugs and / or alcohol will face school consequences and may be banned from other dances for up to a year. - There is to be no use of electronic cigarettes, tobacco, alcohol or drugs in the school building or on the school grounds.
 All school rules and regulations are in effect and apply to Glenbard South students and their guests. - Inappropriate or sexually explicit dancing is prohibited.
-Students may be removed from the event, parents / guardians contacted and students will not receive a refund. - The Glenbard South dress code will be enforced.
-Dances are considered semi-formal events. - Suggested attire: Dress, skirt, dress pants, shirt, tie, vest.
-Students who are denied entry due to inappropriate attire will NOT be given a refund.
+Students may be removed from the event, parents / guardians contacted and students will not receive a refund. - Dances are considered semi-formal events.
+School appropriate attire is required. - Students who are denied entry due to inappropriate attire will NOT be given a refund.